master-of-zen/Av1an/README.md

     --min_q, --max_q        Min,Max Q values limits
                             If not set by the user, the default for encoder range will be used.

-    --vmaf                  Calculate VMAF after encode is done and make a plot.
+    --vmaf                  Calculate VMAF after encoding is done and make a plot.

     --vmaf_plots            Make plots for target quality search decisions (Exception: early skips)